T

 +

 Yes, English is widely spoken in Brussels, especially in tourist areas, hotels, and restaurants.
-While Dutch and French are the official languages, most people working in tourism and many locals can communicate effectively in English.
-You'll find it easy to navigate and interact without knowing Dutch or French.
+While Dutch and French are the official languages, you'll find that most people working in tourism and many locals can communicate effectively in English.
+It's always appreciated if you attempt a few basic French or Dutch phrases, but you should have no trouble navigating the city with English alone.

 +